EvilAngel94/Dashboard/README.md

 **Run the database**<br>
 if the previous setup is done, you are now able to run ```docker start dashboard-db-container```

- TODO:
+**Todo**
- Look into docker-compose and how that works.
+ - Look into docker-compose and how that works.
+ - Remove H2 database with PostGres